 A Word on Mobile VR Gaming

-These range from inexpensive options like the Google Cardboard (try the best iOS apps for Google Cardboard) which you can buy or even build, to pricier alternatives such as the Samsung Gear VR or Google Daydream.
-Even the Daydream and Gear VR are pretty inexpensive, particularly when compared to the Vive and Oculus.
+As for mobile VR headsets, they can range from inexpensive options like the Google Cardboard which you can buy or even build, to pricier alternatives such as the Samsung Gear VR or Google Daydream.
+Even the Daydream and Gear VR are fairly cheap when compared to the Vive and Oculus.
+The following mobile VR games are specifically for the Samsung Gear VR, Google Daydream, and Google Cardboard.